The Perfect Lisbon Itinerary (Including A Sintra Day Trip)!

 Key Phrases to Know When Visiting Portugal

-One thing we always recommend when visiting another country that doesn’t speak the same language that you do is to learn a few words or phrases in that language.
+One thing we always recommend when visiting another country is to learn a few words or phrases in that language.
 In Portugal, Portuguese is the most common language but we found that in Lisbon, a lot of people spoke French and/or English as well.
 Regardless, it’s still important to make an effort to know a few words in Portuguese!

 - Hello – Olá